-In this Master-s Seminar we shall together read, research, present on, and discuss exemplary scholarly texts in English and (for those who are able) Japanese treating these and other perennial “big questions” in the study of Modern Japanese history, with three ends in mind: Firstly, to develop a sense of the existing literature and range of study of modern Japanese history; secondly, to gain awareness of the distinct, evolving, and often sharply contending schools and approaches that have animated scholarly debates; and thirdly, to produce our own critical responses to these questions, and to the methodological strategies employed to answer them.
+In this Master-s Seminar we shall together read, research, present on, and discuss exemplary scholarly texts in English and (for those who are able) Japanese treating these and other perennial big questions in the study of Modern Japanese history, with three ends in mind: Firstly, to develop a sense of the existing literature and range of study of modern Japanese history; secondly, to gain awareness of the distinct, evolving, and often sharply contending schools and approaches that have animated scholarly debates; and thirdly, to produce our own critical responses to these questions, and to the methodological strategies employed to answer them.

 Mode of instruction